Fritz Hansen – Danish design with timeless elegance

 150 years Fritz Hansen - the anniversary

-In 2022, the Danish furniture manufacturer celebrates its 150th anniversary.
+In 2022, the Danish furniture manufacturer celebrated its 150th anniversary.

 In 1872, the company was founded in Copenhagen and still stands for high-quality furniture and lighting in Scandinavian design.